 The golden rule here is to “buy what you see.”
 This is an oversimplified way of verifying this: If the project were to stop today—leaving the remaining sales promises unfulfilled—you’d still own something that you believe to be of value.

-13) Take a look at the competition in the area: I once looked at a project in Uruguay that was 2.5 miles from the beach, requiring its residents to have a car… let’s call it Project A. The houses were expensive by local standards, partly because it was targeting North Americans.
+I once looked at a project in Uruguay that was 2.5 miles from the beach, requiring its residents to have a car… let’s call it Project A. The houses were expensive by local standards, partly because it was targeting North Americans.
 Project B, in the same town, was located right on the water, offering brand-new apartments for US$75,000… with plenty of unsold units.

 The town became quite popular with expats—partly due to Project A’s promotional efforts—but almost everyone opted for the cheaper and more convenient properties in Project B or elsewhere in town.
 Local competition wasn’t the only reason Project A failed… but it was certainly an important factor.

-14) Verify the developer can do the job: I won’t cover this here, but I do have an essay that deals with it.
+I won’t cover this here, but I do have an essay that deals with it.
 Follow the link to read up on 10 Questions To Ask Before Investing With A Developer Overseas.

 Buying property abroad can be safe, rewarding, and profitable.
 It’s a smart way to diversify your portfolio.
 Just be sure to follow the rules, and apply the same commonsense behavior you would back home.